-To retain the non-traditional gender scholarship, the student must maintain a 3.0 or higher grade point average (GPA) each semester and remain in the non-traditional specified program.
-Any student who does not maintain a 3.0 GPA or withdraws from the non-traditional specified program will be removed from the scholarship.
-The scholarship will be reinstated if the student earns a 3.0 GPA the following semester or returns to the non-traditional specified program.
+To retain the non-traditional gender scholarship, the student must maintain a cumulative grade point average (GPA) of 3.0 or higher (excluding dual credit) and remain in the non-traditional specified program.
+Any student who does not maintain the required 3.0 cumulative GPA or withdraws from the non-traditional specified program will be removed from the scholarship.
+The scholarship may be reinstated if the student earns a required 3.0 GPA or higher the following semester or returns to the non-traditional specified program.